 EAVE ON DEMAND for francophone producers in minority communities across Canada

-EAVE is proud to organise an EAVE ON DEMAND workshop for the second time in co-operation with Alliance des producteurs francophones du Canada – APFC.
-The workshop will take place in three modules planned for January, May and September 2022 and will be open for selected members of AFPC.
-The workshops will take place online / in Canada depending on the evolving pandemic situation.
+EAVE is proud to organise an EAVE ON DEMAND workshop for the third time in co-operation with Alliance des producteurs francophones du Canada – APFC.
+The workshop will take place in three modules planned for January, Juneand September 2023 and will be open for selected members of AFPC.

 The program will combine the long experience that EAVE has in international training and networking with a tailor-made approach for francophone producers in minority communities across Canada, taking into account their specific needs.

 The objective is to improve the participants’ skills in international coproduction, film finance and management, legal issues, marketing, packaging, festival and sales strategies as well as script development, allowing them to expand their careers and businesses internationally.